Accelerate - Building and Scaling High-Performing Technology Organizations - Book review and my personal notes and insights

-Last updated Aug 2, 2022 Published Jun 19, 2021
+Last updated Apr 14, 2024 Published Jun 19, 2021

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-The companion for this post is the mind map that was built after the reading process and along the reading process, the sections that follow have the mind map bit, which corresponds to the subject being discussed.
+The companion for this content is the mind map that was built after the reading process and along the reading process, the sections that follow have the mind map bit, which corresponds to the subject being discussed.

 Part 1

-The following list depicts the four metrics used to build a guide line of what to measure.
-Early in the process the authors described that measuring velocity has several flaws, as it focus on how fast something was delivered, it is context dependent and teams usually game their velocity.
+The following list depicts the four metrics used to build a guideline of what to measure.
+Early in the process, the authors described that measuring velocity has several flaws, as it focuses on how fast something was delivered, it is context-dependent and teams usually game their velocity.
+In other words, teams once perceive that they are being measured for how fast they deliver they will start to overcome pre-defined rules to improve that, which in this case, for the results presented makes not much sense.

-Mind mapping accelerate key metrics bit
+Mind mapping Accelerate key metrics bit

 The four metrics as described by the authors focus on the global outcome, rather than the velocity itself.
 Global outcome is an approach that is harder to game in terms of velocity.
 It even makes it easier to see the effect on the deliverables.

 The metrics are connected to the capabilities found by the authors, in a sense that, each capability listed, may impact the metric score, positively or negatively.
-[2] Published a prototype in order to automatically measure those metrics.
+[3] Published a prototype to automatically measure those metrics.

 Capabilities

-Mind mapping accelerate capabilities bit
+Mind mapping Accelerate capabilities bit

 In total, 24 capabilities were found [3], they were classified into five categories: